Join SECOORA Give Back

 Education Standards

-This curriculum was designed following Next Generation Science Standards for middle grades and has been tested in coastal Georgia schools.
-The below booklet highlights the standards met through this curriculum.
+This curriculum was designed following Next Generation Science Standards for high school grades and has been tested in coastal Georgia schools.
+The booklet highlights the standards met through this curriculum.

 Guide to Education Standards